Topological-numerical analysis of a two-dimensional discrete neuron model: Introduction

 Our approach uses rigorous numerical methods and a topological approach based on the Conley index and Morse decompositions, and provides mathematically validated results concerning the qualitative dynamics of the system.
-The main idea is to cover the phase space (a subset of $\bR^n$) by means of a rectangular grid, and to use interval arithmetic to compute an outer estimate of the map on the grid elements ($n$-dimensional rectangular boxes).
+The main idea is to cover the phase space (a subset of $\bR^n$) by means of a rectangular grid ($n$-dimensional rectangular boxes), and to use interval arithmetic to compute an outer estimate of the map on the grid elements.
 This construction gives rise to a directed graph, and fast graph algorithms allow one to enclose all the recurrent dynamics in bounded subsets, further called Morse sets, built of the grid elements, so that the dynamics outside the collection of these subsets is gradient-like.
 The entire range of parameters under consideration is split into classes in such a way that parameters within one class yield equivalent dynamics.
-We outline this method in Section~\ref{sec:glob}.
+We outline this method in Sections \ref{sec:glob}--\ref{sec:indiv}.
+We show its practical application to obtain a comprehensive overview of the different types of dynamics that appear in the Chialvo model in Sections~\ref{sec:appl}--\ref{sec:bifurcations}.

 Since existence of chaotic dynamics implies recurrence in large areas of the phase space (existence of large ``strange attractors''), construction of an outer estimate for the chain recurrent set results in this case in just one large isolating neighborhood, and therefore the approach based on constructing a Morse decomposition provides very little information on the actual dynamics.
 In order to address this problem, we introduce new algorithmic methods for the analysis of the directed graph that represents the map in order to get insight into the dynamics \emph{inside} this kind of a large Morse set.
-In particular, we introduce the notion of Finite Resolution Recurrence (FRR for short) and we analyze its variation within the set.
-We introduce this approach in Section~\ref{sec:indiv}.
+We consider this a non-trivial extension of the method described in \cite{Arai} that provides new and important information on the dynamics.
+In particular, we introduce the notion of Finite Resolution Recurrence (FRR for short) in Section~\ref{sec:frr}, and we show its application to a few cases in the Chialvo model in Section~\ref{sec:recComp}.
+We then propose (in Sections~\ref{sec:FinVar}--\ref{sec:NormVar}) to analyze the variation of FRR values inside the large Morse set, and we conduct comprehensive analysis of Normalized FRR Variation (NFRRV for short) in Section~\ref{sec:varComp}.